Cyberian-Dev/entitykb/README.md

 EntityKB could provide useful capabilities for a wide variety of use cases.
 Below are some examples:

-* **Entity Extraction**: Identify entities in text using keyword and grammar-based pattern matching.
+* **Entity Extraction**: Pull concepts from unstructured text using using keyword and pattern matching.

-* **Entity Linking**: Use graph relationships to provide context for typeahead/autocomplete, searching, recommendations, or question/answering.

-* **Object Storing**: Store and retrieve data for rapid application development without SQL calls or object-relational mapping.
+* **Entity Linking**: Map concepts to a knowledge graph for "semantic searching" capabilities for recommendation systems, Q&A, data harmonization, and validated data entry (i.e. drop downs, typeahead).

-* **Data Set Labeling**: Use entity extraction to generate annotations to overcome training data set "cold start" problem.
+* **Data Set Labeling**: Overcome the "cold start" training set problem by using entity extraction capabilities to generate annotations.

-* **Agile Data Integration**: Curate and assemble knowledge graph from new sources iteratively without costly database remodeling cycles.
+* **Rapid Development**: Iteratively add new data types as "plain old" Python objects to your knowledge graph without expensive data modeling/migration cycles using SQL or ORMs.

 ### Capabilities